bclarkson-code/Tricycle/README.md

 ```

 Next, neural networks need a nonlinearity (otherwise they reduce to expensive linear regressions).
-Tricycle has a few [nonlinearities](https://github.com/bclarkson-code/Tricycle/blob/update-readme/src/tricycle/activation.py) (also called activation functions), we can choose ReLU.
+Tricycle has a few [nonlinearities](https://github.com/bclarkson-code/Tricycle/blob/update-readme/src/tricycle/activation.py) (also called activation functions).
+Here we can choose the simplest: `ReLU`.

 ```python
 from tricycle.activation import ReLU